NBISweden/synteny_plots_with_jcvi/README.md

 e, 0, 1
 ```

-### CREATE UNIFIED BED FILE - for the two species you'll be analyzing
+### CREATE UNIFIED BED FILE
+For the two species you'll be analyzing:
 `cat campestre.bed heterophyllum.bed > campestre_heterophyllum.bed`

-### CREATE A BLOCK FILE - You want to plot only a region, so you'll need a blocks file with the region of interest.
+### CREATE A BLOCK FILE
+You want to plot only a region, so you'll need a blocks file with the region of interest.
 Let's say you want the region around a certain gene:

 `grep "LCAMPM00000027240" campestre2.blocks -A 30 -B 30 > gtr1.blocks`